Michael Nottingham: Club career

 Nottingham started his career in the Northern Premier League Division One South with Romulus and Castle Vale JKS of the Midland Football Combination.
 In 2011 he also had a short spell at Southern Football League Premier Division side Redditch United.
 In October 2011 he signed for Midland Football Alliance side Gresley and made his debut against Causeway United.
-The side finished as champions in the 2011–12 season and were promoted to the Northern Premier League Division One South and Nottingham won the Gresley Directors' Award.
-In his second season with the club he again won the Directors' Award and was named in the Northern Premier League Division One South Team of the Year.
+The side finished as champions in the 2011–12 season and were promoted to the Northern Premier League Division One South.
+In his second season with the club he was named in the Northern Premier League Division One South Team of the Year.
 He made a total of eighty appearances in all competitions for Gresley, scoring nine goals.

 In the summer of 2013 he stepped up a couple of divisions to sign for National League North side Solihull Moors.
 Nottingham made thirty-nine appearances and scored six goals and was an integral part of the side in the 2015–16 season as Solihull finished as champions.
 He swept up a number of awards at the end of the campaign, including Supporters' Player of the Season and Players' Player of the Season.
 He was also named in the National League North Team of the Year for the first time.
 It proved to be his last season with the club after making over a hundred appearances.